ModernPwner/cicuta_virosa/README.md

 But we hope that all modifications will be open sourced.

 # PAC bypass
 For the moment we have a brand new technique to bypass PAC but we decided to not include such critical stuff here.
-Maybe we'll post a PAC bypass along with the iOS 14.5 exploit (this is in progress, we have a 0-day vuln and going to publish exploit after Apple patch).
+**Maybe** we'll post a PAC bypass along with the iOS 14.5 exploit.
+This is in progress, we **may** publish 14.5 exploit after Apple patch.